ucl-codec/cloud_infrastructure/docs/enabling-https.md

 - PassianFL will create subdomains under the parent domain.
 For example, if your parent domain is `example.com`, PassianFL will create subdomains `researcher.example.com` for the researcher node, `nodea.example.com` for the local node "nodea", and so on.
 - PassianFL wil automatically create AWS certificates for each web server.
 In order to approve the certificate, AWS adds a CNAME record to the public hosted zone.
-If you have not correctly configured your NS records as described above, the certificate valiation will fail during deployment.
+If you have not correctly configured your NS records as described above, the certificate validation will fail during deployment.
 - The public hosted zones are only used for certificate validation.
 When using PassianFL, communication is over private networks.

 ---